harry-z-kang/CS7641/randomnized_optimization/report.md

 ### 3.3 Continuous Peaks Problem (CPP)

 CPP is a problem that contains many local optima.
-In a 2D world, a better solution can be found by moving to more positive or negative on the x-axis.
-However, in a high dimensional world, a better solution might be found in all directions at each dimension.
-Therefore, the difference between randomized optimization and no randomized optimization can be very evident if there are many local optima.
+In the Euclidian space, the optima can be achieved through moving along the x-axis and the y-axis.
+However, if the dimension of the input space is higher than the Euclidian space, then the optima should be found on every single dimension.

 ![Figure 3.3.1 Plot of Fitness with Increasing Iteration for All Four Algorithms (SA, RHC, GA & MIMIC)](./images/continuous_peak_iterations.png)